Economy of Illinois: Manufacturing

 The centralized location of Illinois made it a key manufacturing hub, especially for farm machinery and specialty motor vehicles.
-Smaller Cities like Aurora, Peoria, Decatur, Rockford and other cities became major manufacturing centers in the 20th century.
-In downstate Illinois, the John Deere Company became one of the world's largest makers of farm machinery, and Caterpillar achieved similar dominance in its diversified line of off-road vehicles.
+Smaller cities like Aurora, Peoria, Decatur, Rockford and other cities became major manufacturing centers in the 20th century.
+In downstate Illinois, the John Deere Company in Moline became one of the world's largest makers of farm machinery, and Caterpillar achieved similar dominance in its diversified line of off-road vehicles with its facilities in the Peoria area.
+Since the late 2010s and early 2020s, Rivian Automotive has built and expanded its main manufacturing plant in Normal.

 The Chicago area, meanwhile, began to produce significant quantities of telecommunications gear, electronics, steel, automobiles, and industrial products.

 As of 2004, the leading manufacturing industries in Illinois, based upon value-added, were chemical manufacturing ($16.6 billion), food manufacturing ($14.4 billion), machinery manufacturing ($13.6 billion), fabricated metal products ($10.5 billion), plastics and rubber products ($6.8 billion), transportation equipment ($6.7 billion), and computer and electronic products ($6.4 billion).